ThreadedLinx/Job_Salary_Regression/README.md

 <img width="1623" alt="Screen Shot 2022-07-25 at 10 02 47 AM" src="https://user-images.githubusercontent.com/108707233/180874439-ba7035b2-cd76-44fc-9621-db20f8fa6741.png">

+  # Foot Notes
-  The Data is Collected From 'Indeed.com' which is an online job board similar to ZipRecruiter, Indeed, and FlexJobs.
+  The Data is Collected From 'Indeed.com' Which Is An Online Job Board Similar To ZipRecruiter, Indeed, and FlexJobs.

-  To Collect the Data Im Using Python and Selenium on a Mac (But This Will Also Work On A Windows Operating System) Once the Code is Ran, The 'Input' Prompt Will Ask The User For The Desired Position and Which Cities They Are Interested In To Compare
+  To Collect the Data Im Using Python and Selenium on a Mac (But This Will Also Work On A Windows Operating System)

+  Once Program is Ran, The 'Input' Prompt Will Ask The User For The Desired Position and Which Cities They Are Interested In Comparing

   Selenium Will Search The Desired Position in The Desired Cities, and Only Pull Data From The Job Listings That Have Salary Data Listed